-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of PacificSource Medicare Explorer Rx 7 (PPO).
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of PacificSource Medicare Explorer Rx 4 (PPO), Explorer Rx 7 (PPO), Explorer Rx 9 (PPO) or Explorer Rx 11 (PPO).

-This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2017.
+This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2018.
 It explains how to get coverage for the health care services and prescription drugs you need.
 This is an important legal document.
 Please keep it in a safe place.

-This plan, Explorer Rx 7 (PPO), is offered by PacificSource Medicare.
+This plan, Explorer Rx 4 (PPO), Explorer Rx 7 (PPO), Explorer Rx 9(PPO), or Explorer Rx 11 (PPO), is offered by PacificSource Medicare.
 (When this Evidence of Coverage says "we," "us," or "our," it means PacificSource Medicare.
-When it says "plan" or "our plan," it means Explorer Rx 7 (PPO).)
+When it says "plan" or "our plan," it means Explorer Rx 4 (PPO), Explorer Rx 7 (PPO), Explorer Rx 9(PPO), or Explorer Rx 11 (PPO).)